nwcourses/nwcourses.github.io/COM421/week9.md

-# Week 9: More Advanced Sorting Algorithms
+# Topic 9: More Advanced Sorting Algorithms

 ## Warning!

-This is a more advanced topic which is not necessarily required for the assignment.
+This is a more advanced topic which is not compulsory for passing the assignment, but might be useful for higher marks.
 It's included here to give those of you who are coping reasonably well with the module an idea on how more advanced and efficient sorting algorithms work.

 If you need to catch up with previous weeks, please do this first!